ywyeo1/medicalhumanitiesmusic/lee_kyuchan.md

 ---

 # Marathon

-This piece of music embraces Choi-won's innocence and persistent spirit with a bright and uplifting atmosphere, reaching out to the audience.
-In particular, the repetitive melody and ascending harmonies metaphorically depict Choi-won’s gradual process of connecting with the world.
-[The five-minute-plus score, “Run, Chowon,” which plays during Chowon's (Cho Seung-woo) Chuncheon marathon scene, is the most dramatic and standalone (unrelated to the movie).](https://youtu.be/6nM9hL95LzA?si=pFjQp4X-W6ni9pBb) In this scean, The music serves not as a portrayal of disability as a flaw to be overcome, but as a gateway to revealing the unique world Choi-won possesses.
+This piece of music captures Choi-won’s innocence and unwavering spirit through a bright and uplifting atmosphere, creating an emotional bridge between him and the audience.
+The repetitive melody and gradually ascending harmonies metaphorically illustrate his journey of slowly opening up and connecting with the world around him.

+The over-five-minute track, “Run, Chowon,” plays during Choi-won’s (played by Cho Seung-woo) marathon in Chuncheon and stands out as one of the film’s most dramatic and emotionally resonant pieces, despite being somewhat detached from the narrative structure.
+In this scene, the music doesn’t frame disability as something to be overcome—instead, it serves as a window into Choi-won’s unique inner world.
+[The marathon becomes a space where he expresses himself freely, guided not by external expectations but by his own rhythm and perception.](https://youtu.be/6nM9hL95LzA?si=pFjQp4X-W6ni9pBb) The score elevates this emotional climax, allowing the audience to fully immerse themselves in Choi-won’s perspective and the quiet triumph of his personal journey.

 For example This Flim is also a good representation of a characteristic of people with autism, which is that they feel calmer when they do one repetitive activity [Rain Man](ahn_ire.md).